Passenger drone

-Unmanned aerial vehicles (UAVs), commonly known as drones, have seen an uptick is usage in the early 1990’s.
-This technology can be used for data collection and analysis, surveillance, research, filmmaking, and other general usage, and although it was once reserved for military use through the 1990’s and early 2000’s, it now has usage among civilians.
-Since the 2000s, drone technology has improved to include developments in commercial applications such as deliveries and passenger transportation.
-More specifically, Ehang, a technology company based in Guangzhou, China, has developed the Ehang 184, the world's first passenger drone.
-These advancements in drone technology have led to many more developments and usage in the aspect of passenger transportation.
+A passenger drone is an autonomous aircraft that is designed to carry a small number of passengers to a destination.

+In 2021, Ehang, a technology company based in Guangzhou, China, developed the Ehang 184, the world's first passenger drone.

 History

 Unmanned aerial vehicles were first introduced in World War 1, when Britain first developed the Aerial Target, an aircraft controlled remotely through radio signals.
 A year later in the United States, testing of Kettering Bug, a 12-foot long biplane attached with a bomb and that launched via a “slingshot-like rail”, was also under progress.
 Both of their unreliable test results and their possibility of endangering friendly troops in deployment caused neither aircraft to be used during the war.
 Production of UAVs continued after World War I and into World War II and the Vietnam War, where they would be invaluable in assisting with training as well as reconnaissance.

 Late 20th century also saw the proposition and development of unique methods of travel, including personal jetpacks and even flying cars.
 While the previously mentioned are not drones, they serve as a precursor and foundation for the passenger drones of today.

 The first passenger drone was unveiled on January 6 of 2016 at the international Consumer Electronics Show (CES) in Las Vegas.
 Produced by Ehang, a Chinese company based in Guangzhou, the 184 was a one passenger drone equipped with four propellers that could fly for approximately 23 minutes at a top speed of 63 mph.
 Since then, many new companies have entered the market, but none yet have been accessible by the public.